bwgraves/doc-scrape-challenge/md/reject_non_fqdn_helo_hostname.md

-# reject_non_fqdn_helo_hostname undefined; Reject the request when the HELO or EHLO hostname is not in
+# reject_non_fqdn_helo_hostname undefined Reject the request when the HELO or EHLO hostname is not in
 fully-qualified domain or address literal form, as required by the RFC.
 Note: specify
 "smtpd_helo_required = yes" to fully enforce this restriction